Off to College! A Parent Checklist

 - Create an agreement/contract — signed by all parties to the lease — that clearly defines each person’s obligation to fulfilling their financial obligations to the lease

-Going away to college is a spectacular opportunity for young adults to either blossom... or to fail.
+Going away to college is a spectacular opportunity for young adults to blossom.
 Many, if not most, students learn valuable lessons about living independently, becoming financially responsible, and making the critical life decisions that will serve them well after school.
 By helping to get out in front of some of these traps, you can help ease the way by helping them to avoid some common pitfalls.